-The first thing you need to do is add your Drupal website into your Google Analytics (assuming you already have a Google Analytics account).
+The first step to google analytics integration with Drupal 8 is to add your Drupal website into your Google Analytics (assuming you already have a Google Analytics account).
 Login to your Google Analytics account and navigate to the "Admin" panel to add a new account.
 After filling in the required details click on the "Get Tracking ID" button to receive the ID and the script to be embedded into your Drupal website.

 Google Analytics New Account